NiamhOL/Data-Representation-2020-Project/README.md

 | clients.csv | "client" numbers |
 | steth.png | picture used in webpage |

-## Run virtual machine

-Once you have navigated to the location of your folder using a series of cd commands.
-Please following:

-# Data-Representation-Project-2019

 ## How to download the repository:
 1. Download the repository from the following link <a href=https://github.com/NiamhOL/Data-Representation-2020-Project>Click here</a>
 2. Click the clone or download button towards the right of your screen